 Each Operation: Summer Showers kit includes:

-- Low Flower and Head- According to the EPA, replacing your regular shower head with this low-flow design can reduce your usage as much as 2,300 gallons per house hold per year.
-Use the “Soak and Soap” button to turn the water on when you’re soakin’ and o11ff when you’re soapin’.
+- Low Flow Shower Head- According to the EPA, replacing your regular shower head with this low-flow design can reduce your usage as much as 2,300 gallons per house hold per year.
+Use the “Soak and Soap” button to turn the water on when you’re soakin’ and off when you’re soapin’.

 - Rain/Sprinkler Gauge- Measure the moisture that goes on your yard to make sure you are applying no more than one inch per week, including rainfall.